NextronSystems/asgard-manual/administration/iocs.rst

 Anytime you add, remove or change IOCs within one of your IOC Groups, you have to recompile the IOC Ruleset.
-To do this, navigate to the ``IOC Rulesets`` page and click the "geard" icon in the Ruleset's row
+To do this, navigate to the ``IOC Rulesets`` page and click the "gear" icon in the Ruleset's row.
+You can optionally set IOS Rulesets to "Autocompile".

 .. figure:: ../images/mc_compile-ioc-ruleset.png
    :alt: Compile IOC Ruleset